 What is offered will depend on what reasonable adjustments the company can make and afford.
 You may find it helpful to talk to them about alternatives.
 For example, a discounted ticket for your companion rather than free entry.

-Some companies will have a formal procedure for commenting or complaining about any issues with disabled access.
+Some companies will have a formal procedure for giving feedback or complaining about any issues with disabled access.
 If they do not have a specific procedure, follow the general complaints process.
 This should be on their website.

 It can help to check what they say about venue or event accessibility on their website.
 If they claim they are accessible for certain access needs but you experienced barriers, it’s important to complain.
 They have promised something they did not provide.